Tapestry Education Conference (TEC): Reflecting on Parental Engagement

 This conference has been organised in collaboration with Learning with Parents.
 We hope it will offer you the opportunity to reflect on the meaning of parental engagement, recognise the barriers to engagement that may be experienced by parents and carers in your setting and school community, and find ways to reduce them to enrich each child’s learning and development at home and in your setting.

-After an introduction by Helen Edwards, co-founder of the Foundation Stage Forum and Tapestry, guest host Tom Harbour, CEO of Learning with Parents, will open with a short talk.
-Our speakers, Jamel C Campbell, Suma Din and Janet Goodall (EdD) will then share their presentations, each followed by a short Q&A with Tom.
-Helen will close the event.
+After an introduction by Helen Edwards, co-founder of the Foundation Stage Forum and Tapestry, guest host Tom Harbour, CEO of Learning with Parents, opened with a short talk.
+Our speakers, Jamel C Campbell, Janet Goodall (EdD), and Suma Din then shared their presentations, each followed by a short Q&A with Tom.
+Helen closed the event.

 Meet our Guest Host